uComponents/ucomponents.github.com/umapper/creating-maps.md

 ## Default property mapping ##
 This refers to properties which are common to all nodes, such as `Id` and `Name`.
+You do not need to include these properties when querying.
 In a situation where the property name on your model does not correlate with the node property name, or you wish to run a mapping on the property (such as `Trim()`), you can use the `DefaultProperty()` method:
 {% highlight c# %}
 uMapper.CreateMap<Artist>()
     .DefaultProperty(